prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 :::info Ropsten/Sepolia HTTP only

-Ropsten and Sepolia are the only networks that currently require JWT-authenticated HTTP.
-You can skip this if you're running on Goerli-Prater or Mainnet, but these networks will soon require JWT.
-You can also skip this if you're connecting your beacon node to your execution node over IPC instead of HTTP (this quickstart uses HTTP).
+**Ropsten** and **Sepolia** are the only networks that currently require JWT-authenticated HTTP.
+You can skip this step if you're running on Goerli-Prater or Mainnet.
+Note that these networks **will soon require JWT**.
+You can also skip this step if you're connecting your beacon node to your execution node over IPC instead of HTTP (this quickstart uses HTTP).

 :::